9 Simple Substitutions for Common Food Allergies

 In case you’re still thinking about that allergen-free cake we promised, here’s one sure to win you and your friends over.
 With these simple swaps, you needn't fret another moment about missing out on good eats because of food allergies.

-Photo: Cybele Pascal
+Photo courtesy of Cybele Pascal

 Read More »